 The A.S.
 Economics course is suitable for both Years 12 and 13 students.
-The course is very useful for those intending to study further in the Commerce area.
 Economics affects everyone in their daily lives, whether it is deciding to buy a car or to go on an overseas trip.
 We investigate the actions of consumers and producers and why they behave the way they do.
-We also look at different systems of allocating scarce resources in an economy - Is it better for the government to control all the resources or is it best left to the freedom of markets?
+We look at the different systems of allocating resources in an economy and the different tools that governments use to influence the economic activity of people and businesses.